-The law enforcement and government executives that have ultimate financial and programmatic authority for the grant must sign the award document.
-Moreover, these are generally the highest-ranking officials within your jurisdiction (e.g., Chief of Police, Sheriff, or equivalent for law enforcement executives, and Mayor, City Administrator, or equivalent for government executives).
+The law enforcement and government executives (as indicated on your award document) that have ultimate financial and programmatic authority for the grant must sign the award document.
+They are generally the highest-ranking officials within your jurisdiction (e.g., Chief of Police, Sheriff, or equivalent for law enforcement executives, and Mayor, City Administrator, or equivalent for government executives).
+For non-law enforcement agencies (universities, private organizations, etc.), the authorized officials are the programmatic and financial officials who have the ultimate signatory authority to sign contracts on behalf of your organization.
+Typically, these are the same executives who signed the forms located in your application package.